avb49/advent_of_code_2022/README.md

-# advent_of_code_2022
+# Advent of Code 2022 - my solutions
-Solutions for the Advent of Code 2022 coding challenges.
+My solutions to the Advent of Code 2022 coding challenges.

 I have paid particular attention to code readability and solution simplicity (not overengineering solutions) to make them easy to understand for others.
 Code modularisation and re-use concepts have also been taken into account.